mannreis/netcdf-c/docs/nczarr.md

 ## Data Model

-The NCZarr storage format is almost identical to that of the the standard Zarr version 2 format.
+The NCZarr storage format is almost identical to that of the the standard Zarr format.
 The data model differs as follows.

 1. Zarr only supports anonymous dimensions -- NCZarr supports only shared (named) dimensions.
 2. Zarr attributes are untyped -- or perhaps more correctly characterized as of type string.
+3. Zarr does not explicitly support unlimited dimensions -- NCZarr does support them.

-## Storage Format
+## Storage Medium

 Consider both NCZarr and Zarr, and assume S3 notions of bucket and object.
 In both systems, Groups and Variables (Array in Zarr) map to S3 objects.